 - U.S. GAAP has a two-step test to determine if the asset is impaired or not.

-- The first step is defined as the recoverability test in which the book value of the asset is tested.
-The book value of the asset is not recoverable when it is higher than the undiscounted cash flows expected from the continuous use of the asset.
+- The first step is defined as the recoverability test in which the asset’s book value is tested.
+The asset’s book value is not recoverable when it is higher than the undiscounted cash flows expected from the continuous use of the asset.

 - The second step is defined as the measurement of impairment loss.
 If the asset’s value is proven to be unrecoverable in the first step, then the impairment loss is calculated.
 Impairment loss = asset’s book value – asset’s fair value (or the present value of the future cash flows expected).